Search

 Start Pursuing a Cold Welding Career!

-Technical training is a great way to gain technical skills that can apply to various welding trades.
-UTI’s 36-week Welding Technology program provides comprehensive hands-on learning to help equip students with the technical knowledge they need to train for welding careers — and even potentially pursue careers as cold welders!
+Technical training is a great way to gain technical skills that can be applied to various welding trades.
+UTI’s 36-week Welding Technology program provides comprehensive hands-on learning to help equip students with the technical knowledge they need to train for welding careers — and even potentially pursue careers as cold welders.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.